 All these cultures share a curious similarity, standing stones - dolmens, moais and menhirs-, carvings, rupestrian painting, tattoos/body art, colours and textures.
 Also, having spent much of my life in Chile, the beautiful art of Chile’s indigenous people inspires my work too.

-Most of these elements are always present in my work, in one way or another.My artwork is abstract and most of my paintings are constructed of many layers which are then scraped and paint is reapplied again to create an aged and distressed patina, textures and marks.
+Most of these elements are always present in my work, in one way or another.My artwork is abstract and most of my paintings are constructed of many layers which are then scraped and paint is reapplied again in order to create an aged and distressed patina, textures and marks.

 Each of my pieces is a dance between the painting and I and I enjoy the process of starting with one idea and then seeing how it t takes on a life all of its own.